 Cynthia F. O'Connell was named Secretary of the Florida Lottery by Governor Rick Scott on February 9, 2011.
-Secretary O'Connell has an extensive background in the public and private sector including significant brand development at universities and financial institutions.
-She returned to the Florida Lottery after previously leading the agency's efforts to implement instant and online games shortly after its creation.
+Secretary O'Connell has an extensive background in the public and private sector including strategic planning at universities and financial institutions.
+She returned to the Florida Lottery after previously leading the agency's efforts to implement instant and Terminal games shortly after its creation.

 Secretary O'Connell is focused on ensuring that "sound business principles" continue to guide the Florida Lottery and maintain it as one of the most successful lotteries in the country, while modernizing the 25-year-old brand to ensure long-term viability.
 In addition, she is committed to continuing the Florida Lottery's mission of generating as much additional funds as possible for Florida's education system.

-To commemorate the agency's 25th anniversary, Secretary O'Connell launched the "Year of the Flamingo" in 2012, a comprehensive series of celebrations leading up to the unveiling of the brand's new logo, interactive website, new partnerships and promotions, along with interactive community events across the state.
+To commemorate the agency's 25th anniversary, Secretary O'Connell launched the "Year of the Flamingo" in 2012, a comprehensive series of of promotions and events leading to the unveiling of the "reimagined" Florida Lottery brand including a new logo, improved website, new partnerships and promotions, along with interactive community events across the state.

 In Fiscal Year 2012-13, under Secretary O'Connell's leadership, Florida Lottery sales reached $5 billion, the highest level in the organization's nearly quarter century of existence, resulting in an all-time record for contributions to education by transferring $1.41 billion to Florida's Education Enhancement Trust Fund (EETF).